At sea and on land

 Our Science Programme

-The eXXpedition Round the World science programme will carry out research at sea and on land.
-The research conducted during the mission has been designed to advance a better understanding of the plastics issue as a whole and to work with industry to pinpoint solutions and policy at a global level by addressing knowledge-gaps and delivering evidence to inform effective solutions.
+The research conducted during eXXpedition Round the World aimed to advance a better understanding of the plastics issue as a whole, and to work with industry to pinpoint solutions and policy at a global level by addressing knowledge-gaps and delivering evidence to inform effective solutions.

 Analysing the global extent, abundance and plastic polymer types in surface waters